top of page

 A strong believer that music is for everyone, Nathan is passionate about orchestras reaching an ever-widening audience.
 At the Nashville Symphony, he spearheads education and community initiatives, the commissioning of new projects and curates community programing.
 Supporting future generations of musicians, Nathan is an advocate for music education and outreach and has led performances and masterclasses for conservatories, universities and youth orchestras around the country.

 Festival appearances include the Cabrillo Festival of Contemporary Music, Oregon Bach Festival and the Tanglewood Music Center Conducting Seminar.
-He studied orchestral conducting with Hugh Wolff at New England Conservatory in Boston.
+He studied orchestral conducting with Hugh Wolff at New England Conservatory in Boston and music performance at the University of Queensland.